rajsaurav/Global-Cycling-Manufacturer-Analysis/README.md

 # Global-Cycling-Manufacturer-Analysis

-This Power BI project is a comprehensive analysis and visualization of the Adventure Works Bike Shop data.
+This Power BI project is a comprehensive analysis and visualization based on the Adventure Works Bike Shop data.
 It's designed as a practical application of the skills taught in the "Power BI Desktop 2023" course by Maven Analytics on Udemy.
 Key features of this project include:

 Interactive Dashboards: Customized dashboards providing insightful metrics and KPIs relevant to the bike shop's operations.
 Data Models: Well-structured data models that integrate various data sources for a holistic view of the business.